-- (3) Be placed on probation and be required to pay the costs of probation - (4) Be publicly reprimanded by the board.
-The public reprimand may include a requirement that the licensee complete relevant educational courses approved by the - (5) Have any other action taken in relation to discipline as part of an order of probation, as the board or an administrative law judge may deem proper. - (b) Any matter heard pursuant to subdivision (a), except for warning letters, medical review or advisory conferences, professional competency examinations, continuing education activities, and cost reimbursement associated therewith that are agreed to with the board and successfully completed by the licensee, or other matters made confidential or privileged by existing law, is deemed public, and shall be made available to the public by the board pursuant to Section 803.1.
+- (3) Be placed on probation and be required to pay the costs of probation monitoring upon order of the board. - (4) Be publicly reprimanded by the board.
+The public reprimand may include a requirement that the licensee complete relevant educational courses approved by the board - (5) Have any other action taken in relation to discipline as part of an order of probation, as the board or an administrative law judge may deem proper. - (b) Any matter heard pursuant to subdivision (a), except for warning letters, medical review or advisory conferences, professional competency examinations, continuing education activities, and cost reimbursement associated therewith that are agreed to with the board and successfully completed by the licensee, or other matters made confidential or privileged by existing law, is deemed public, and shall be made available to the public by the board pursuant to Section 803.1.

-Section 2228.1 of the Code states, in relevant part:
+7. Section 2228.1 of the Code states, in relevant part:

-- (a) On and after July 1, 2019, except as otherwise provided in subdivision (c), the board ... shall require a licensee to provide a separate disclosure that includes the licensee's probation status, the length of the probation, the probation end date, all practice restrictions placed on the licensee by the board, the board's telephone number, and an explanation of how the patient can find further information on the licensee's probation on the licensee's profile page on the board's online license information internet website, to a patient or the patient's guardian or health care surrogate before the patient's first visit following the probationary order while the licensee is on probation pursuant to a probationary order made on and after July 1, - (1) A final adjudication by the board following an administrative hearing or admitted findings or prima facie showing in a stipulated settlement establishing any - (B) Drug or alcohol abuse directly resulting in harm to patients or the extent that such use impairs the ability of the licensee to practice safely.
+- (a) On and after July 1, 2019, except as otherwise provided in subdivision (c), the board ... shall require a licensee to provide a separate disclosure that includes the licensee's probation status, the length of the probation, the probation end date, all practice restrictions placed on the licensee by the board, the board's telephone number, and an explanation of how the patient can find further information on the licensee's probation on the licensee's profile page on the board's online license information internet website, to a patient or the patient's guardian or health care surrogate before the patient's first visit following the probationary order while the licensee is on probation pursuant to a probationary order made on and after July 1, 2019, in any of the following circumstances: - (1) A final adjudication by the board following an administrative hearing or admitted findings or prima facie showing in a stipulated settlement establishing any of the following: - (B) Drug or alcohol abuse directly resulting in harm to patients or the extent that such use impairs the ability of the licensee to practice safely.

-Section 2234 of the Code states, in relevant part:
+8. Section 2234 of the Code states, in relevant part: